kamicane/prime/doc/prime.md

 ## filter

-Creates a new array with all of the elements of the array for which the provided filtering function returns true.
+Creates a new array with the elements of the original array for which the provided filtering function returns true.

 ### Syntax